 “That [characterization] undermines the people who are here,” says Brooks.
 Instead, says Figueroa, “let’s talk about why it is that you don’t see them.
 Let’s talk about how they got erased.
 We contribute to that narrative if we don’t work to build community together.”

 Now several years in, Y.G.B. has continued to expand its efforts throughout the city.
 In 2017, they collaborated with Deep Under Ground to run Young Gifted Artists, which brought art education to youth during the summertime free lunch program at McCoy Park, located in North Portland’s New Columbia, the largest public housing project in Oregon.
 The following year, Y.G.B. helped make sure displaced artists got paid through the “Art Saved My Life” residency.
+In 2019 Y.G.B. was featured at PICA’s Time-Based Arts Festival Late Night event, and a workshop both centered on the theme of “home” and enriching the experience for the BIPOC community.
 Lastly, in addition to hosting regular events throughout Portland (which you can find on their events page), Y.G.B. curates the music for Portland’s biannual multicultural bazaar My People’s Market.